 Following a DUI arrest, the arresting agency should have taken your California issued driver’s license, and issued a pink temporary license called an Admin Per Se.
 From the date of the arrest, you have 10 days to call and schedule a DMV Hearing.
 Many people do not take the DMV Hearing seriously, and some do not even request one.
 However, the hearing is important for a number of reasons.
 First, if you do not make a request within 10 days, you will waive your right to a hearing, and your driver’s license will automatically be suspended at the expiration of your Admin Per Se.
 If you do request a hearing, the suspension of your license will be postponed until the hearing is completed.
 Further, it provides your attorney an excellent opportunity to question the arresting officers, and gather information that will be helpful in your criminal case.
 Therefore, it is highly recommended that you consult an attorney as soon as possible so that you do not waive your right to the DMV Hearing.

 At the DMV Hearing, you are permitted to have an attorney represent you.
-If you are considering a private attorney to represent you, we suggest that you let our firm call the DMV and set up your hearing, as well we will request the stay of the suspension, and request all the information and reports that are necessary for carrying out the functions of the hearing.
-During your consultation we will discuss your case and determine if it’s better to set a telephonic hearing or in-person hearing.
+If you are considering a private attorney to represent you, we suggest that you let our firm call the DMV and set up your hearing for you.
+We will also request the stay of the suspension, as well as any information and reports that are necessary for carrying out the functions of the hearing.
+During your free consultation we will discuss your case and determine if it’s better to set a telephonic hearing or an in-person hearing.
 Each can have its advantages, and we will help you decide which is better for your specific situation.
-Our law firm also has an administrative law specialist who has the sole purpose of conducting DMV hearings.
-If your job or occupation requires you to drive then having a DMV specialist can be a priceless benefit.
+Our law firm has administrative law specialists who have the sole purpose of conducting DMV hearings.
+If your job or occupation requires you to drive, then having a DMV specialist can be a priceless benefit.
 Call the San Diego DUI Attorney at 619-535-7150 to schedule your FREE consultation today.